seaerchin/papers-please/AWS/networking.md

 - use aws private link
 - use vpc peering
 - see [here](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-peering.html) for overview - aws private link is more specific; vpc peering allows range of IP

+- we can use [transit gateway](https://aws.amazon.com/transit-gateway/) to simplify vpc mesh connections -> route sharing, so fully connected network topologies are easier
+- we must think about cidr blocks -> big cidr blocks might overlap, causing conflicts